mina-parham/INF8953DE/README.md

 <a href="https://tracking.gitads.io/?repo=Coursera-Machine-Learning-Stanford"><img src="https://images.gitads.io/Coursera-Machine-Learning-Stanford" alt="GitAds"/></a> -->

 # Machine Learning (Coursera)
-This is my solution to all the programming assignments  of Machine-Learning (Coursera) taught by Sarath Chandar.
-After completing this course you will get a broad idea of Machine learning algorithms.
+This is my solution to all the programming assignments  of Reinforcement Learning (Coursera) taught by Sarath Chandar.
+After completing this course you will get a broad idea of Reinforcemenet learning algorithms.

 ## Contents
 * Question pdf for each assignment